 - Rental agreement between the Landlord & the Company [Under Incorporation].
-The rental agreement can be entered into after obtaining Name Approval for the Company.
+After obtaining Name Approval for the Company, enter the rental agreement.
 Once, name approval is obtained the rental agreement can be entered into with the approved company name and the words “Under Incorporation” in brackets.

 State of Registration – Operational Implication

 It is important to have the operational aspects in mind while choosing the State of Registration.
-The following are questions to be considered:
+Consider the following questions: